-( Our service
+Our service

 Choice Customer Charter 3

 Complaints 4

 Involving tenants 5

-our tenancy 11

-enancy Agreement 13

-our rights 15

-Moving in 17 Will you carry out any improvements to my home?
+Will you carry out any improvements to my home?

 We may carry out major repairs and improvements as part of our strategic plan.
 The work we decide to do will be based on information we collect from surveys we do from time to time.
-See Major repairs or $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ is $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ is $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ is $\Re{ock}$ it $\Re{ock}$ is $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ is $\Re{ock}$ it $\Re{ock}$ it $\Re{ock}$ is $\Re{ock}$ it $\Re{ock$ Household changes 19 Improvements we will carry out on page 29.
-Family break-up 21 Can I put in my own fittings or make You can put in fittings such as shelves and wall cupboards, as long as you do not damage or remove anything or alter our property.
-If you want to make Your home changes to my home? alterations, you must write to us to ask our permission.
+See Major repairs or improvements we will carry out on page 29.

+Can I put in my own fittings or make changes to my home?

+You can put in fittings such as shelves and wall cupboards, as long as you do not damage or remove anything or alter our property.
+If you want to make alterations, you must write to us to ask our permission.
 We need full details of the work and who will carry it out.
-You must not go ahead until we have Living in your home 23 given you permission.
+You must not go ahead until we have given you permission.
 You may also need to apply for planning permission and building regulations approval.
 We will tell you how to do this.
-See Changes Flats and apartments 25 to your home on page 29.
-Safety in the home 27 What help is there if I If you need to have adaptations done to your home, contact the Choice Improvements 29 or a member of my household becomes Services Centre to discuss what you need.
-We can do certain changes, such as putting in lever taps or grab rails, but for more costly or complicated Neighbours 31 disabled? changes you will have to contact your doctor or local health trust who will assess your situation and make a recommendation to us.
+See Changes to your home on page 29.

+What help is there if I or a member of my household becomes disabled?

+If you need to have adaptations done to your home, contact the Choice Services Centre to discuss what you need.
+We can do certain changes, such as putting in lever taps or grab rails, but for more costly or complicated changes you will have to contact your doctor or local health trust who will assess your situation and make a recommendation to us.
 We will then carry out the work.
 Examples of such adaptations are ramps to doors and special bathroom fittings.
-See Extra care services on page 35 Anti-social behaviour and harassment 33 and special bathroom fittings.
 See Extra care services on page 35.

-Extra care services 35 Can I be compensated for any improvements I make?
+Can I be compensated for any improvements I make?

 You may get compensation for certain types of improvement.
 We can only pay the compensation at the end of your tenancy.
 See Compensation on page 29.

-Moving home IIIake : Compensation on page 23.
-Applying to move 37 When I leave my home, what do I do about any obangas I bays made?
+When I leave my home, what do I do about any changes I have made?

 If you have removed or changed any of our fixtures or fittings, you must change them back to their original condition unless we have agreed to the changes.
-Moving out 39 changes I have made?
 If you have done alterations which were not carried out properly or were done without our permission, we may make you change them back or bring them up to the correct standard.
-If you leave without changing this we Useful information 41 will charge you for our costs for doing it after you have gone.
-Index 45
+If you leave without changing this we will charge you for our costs for doing it after you have gone.

+Your home

+Living in your home 23

+Flats and apartments 25

+Safety in the home 27

+1

+Improvements 29

+Improvements Neighbours 29 31

+•

+Useful information 41

+Moving out 39

+Applying to move 37